 I wrote this a couple of months ago before the hashtag #metoo started trending.

-It makes me proud that all these strong women come forward and unite to raise awareness on social media about all the different ways of sexual assault we have to deal with on a daily basis.
-This proves once again that even if it’s not all men doing it, there are far too many that get away with sexual assault and way too many who stay silent when their friends are reproducing rape culture or even look away from sexual harassment.
+It makes me proud that all these strong people come forward and unite to raise awareness on social media about all the different ways of sexual assault they/we have to deal with on a daily basis.
 I would like to encourage all the men who claim #notallmen to support the #metoo movement.
-Sexual assault isn’t a female but a male issue.
+It is also important to understand, that men can be victims too (either by the same sex or the opposite sex, it happens both ways).
+Sexual assault isn’t a “victim issue” it is a global “predator issue”.
 Silence is violence.

 No Means No.